muthhus/narchy/README.md

 its form into separate eternal and temporal belief tables which can not compete with each other yet support each other when evaluating truth value.

-This replaces the separate Parallel and Sequential term operator variations of Conjunctions, Equivalences, and Implications with 3 unified continuous-time Conjunction, Implication and Equivalence which share all derivation rules with their eternal-time root types.
+NARchy removes the separate Parallel and Sequential term operator variations of Conjunctions, Equivalences, and Implications by using unified continuous-time Conjunction, Implication and Equivalence operators, sharing all derivation rules with their eternal-time root types.
  This reduces the number of derivation rules necessary and smooths some discontinuities and edge cases that multiple temporal and non-temporal operator types necessitated.

 In order to fully utilize this added temporal expressiveness, temporal belief tables were redesigned to support evaluation of concept truth value at any point in time using a generalized microsphere interpolation "revection" algorithm which combines revision (interpolation) and projection (extrapolation).
+Temporal revision can be thought of as lossy compression, in that tasks (as data points in truth-time space) can be merged to empty room for incoming data.

-In keeping with a design preference for unity and spectral continuity, negations are also handled differently by eliminating all Negation concepts.
+In keeping with a design preference for unity and spectral continuity, negations are also handled differently through the elimination of all Negation concepts.
 Instead, a concept stores its complete frequency spectrum within itself and Negation is handled automaticaly and transparently during derivation and user-input/output.
 Subterms may be negated, and this results in unique compounds, but the top-level term of a task is always stored un-negated.